 - 1. Measurements and interpretation of results must be performed by a skilled individual or trained professional. - 2.
-Laboratory results alone are only one aspect for determining patient care and should not be the sole basis for therapy, particularly if the results conflict with other determinants. - 3.
-The reagents for the test system have been formulated to eliminate maximal interference; however, potential interaction between rare serum specimens and test reagents can cause erroneous results.
-Heterophilic antibodies often cause these interactions and have been known to be problems for all kinds of Immunoassays (Boscato LM, Stuart MC "Heterophilic antibodies: a problem for all immunoassays" Clin.
-Chem (1988:3427-33).
-For diagnostic purposes, the results from this assay should be in combination with clinical examination, patient history, and all other clinical findings. - 4.
+Laboratory results alone are only one aspect for determining patient care and should not be the sole basis for therapy. particularly if the results conflict with other determinants. - 3.
+The reagents for the test system have been formulated to eliminate maximal interference: however, potential interaction between rare serum specimens and test reagents can cause erroneous results.
+Heterophilic antibodies often cause these interactions and have been known to be problems for all kinds of immunoassays (Boscato LM, Stuart MC.
+'Heterophilic antibodies: a problem for all immunoassays' Clin.
+Chem.
+1988:3427-33).
+For diagnostic purposes, the results from this assay should be in combination with clinical examination, patient history and all other clinical findings. - 4.
 For valid test results, adequate controls and other parameters must be within the listed ranges and assay requirements. - 5.
 If test kits are altered, such as by mixing parts of different kits, which could produce false test results, or if results are incorrectly interpreted, Monobind shall have no liability. - 6.
-If computer controlled data reduction is used to interpret the results of the test, it is imperative that the predicted values for the calibrators fall within 10% of the assigned concentrations.
+If computer controlled data reduction is used to interpret the results of the test, it is imperative that the predicted values for the calibrators fall within 10% of the assigned concentrations. - 7.
+Patient samples with Thyroglobulin concentrations above 250 ng/ml may be diluted with the zero calibrator and re-assaved.
+Multiply the value obtained by the dilution factor to obtain the corrected value.

-13.0 EXPECTED RANGE OF VALUES
+13.0 EXPECTED VALUES